opendp/smartnoise-samples/data/extending/README.md

 PrivateReader operates by intercepting SQL requests to a Reader implementation, rewriting the SQL where necessary, then post-processing the results to add differentially private noise.
-It may work automatically with many SQL-92 sources, but you may want to mke custom Reader implementations to handle custom connection behavior, or engine-specific semantics
+It may work automatically with many SQL-92 sources, but you may want to make custom Reader implementations to handle custom connection behavior, or engine-specific semantics

 ## Creating a DataReader

 A data reader is just a pipe that sends SQL to some sort of data processing engine and returns results in the form of a list of tuples.
 This is the default behavior for ODBC and DBAPI on Python.

 ```python